Steam CBT Keys Invalidated

 Also, free CBT keys which were either never activated, or were activated and the game not played for testing (the whole point of issuing the key), can also be invalidated.

-The game is still in Early Access, and we give out CBT keys from time to time.
+The game is still in development, and we give out CBT keys from time to time.
 As is standard procedure for all games which do a public alpha or beta test, such keys are invalidated at some point in time.
 Which means that the only way to continue playing the game, is to purchase ($19.99 – $59.99) a commercial key (Starter Kit or Tactical Advantage Kit).

 Anyone who had a now invalidated CBT key, and who has been active in the game and wishes to continue with the program’s testing, can send email to [email protected] requesting a new key.
 Be sure to include your Steam name so that we can look you up and be able to verify that you were activate in the program.